How To Fit A Rim Lock

-1: Determine the height required and position the rim lock onto the door, using a spirit level to ensure it is straight.
-Mark through all fitting holes with a pencil where the screw holes, key hole and door knob will be.
+1: Determine the height required and position the rim lock onto the door.
+Use a spirit level to ensure it is straight.
+Mark through all fitting holes with a pencil - ie the points where the screw holes, key hole and door knob will be.

 2. Drill a small pilot hole for the door knob spindle, then use a larger drill bit, keeping the drill square to the door.
 Follow the same process for the key hole.